 - $22 billion market capitalization.

 - 20 brands under its name including Hotel.com, Trivago, Travelocity, HomeAway, Expedia.com and Orbitz.

 - Controls about 75% of the US market.

-- CEO of Expedia, Dara Khosrowshahi, received $94.6 million in compensation package in 2015 and is one of the highest-paid executives among all publicly traded companies in the US.
+- In 2015 Ex-CEO of Expedia, Dara Khosrowshahi (current CEO of Uber), received $94.6 million in compensation package and is one of the highest-paid executives among all publicly traded companies in the US.

 Anyone who is not familiar with the online travel landscape may be under the impression there are tens, if not hundreds of websites to go to when booking for hotels.
 The truth is many websites are owned by the same company and the two dominant companies are Priceline and Expedia.
 They are the two largest OTAs in the world and they have been around for 20 years.

 OTA was seen as a convenient distribution channel where hotels and airlines could sell extra inventory.